prjemian/hklpy2/docs/source/concepts/solvers.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This solver was built as a demonstration of a minimal all Python solver.
 It
-provides basic support for $\theta, 2\theta$ geometry with a $Q$ pseudo axis.
+provides basic support for :math:`\theta, 2\theta` geometry with a :math:`Q`
+pseudo axis.
 It can be used on any OS where Python runs.

 How to write a Solver
 ----------------------